PinguwuNoot/personal-library/README.md

 **Main Features**

-* Add attributes to each book such as
+* Add information to each book such as:
   * Title
   * Author
-  * Genre
+  * Genre(s)
   * \# of Pages
-  * Published date
   * Rating /10
+  * Whether book has been read
-* Create custom series of books
+* Create custom lists of books
 * Sort and filter library

 I came up with the idea for this project because I have a list of books that I read myself, but I am organizing them